 Quail Management/Farming

-First of all, quail is a halal bird and its farming is done in whole over the world.
+First of all, quail is a halal bird and its farming is done worldwide.

 History